Skip to content

 The last quarter of a calendar year, when fewer people are looking for/buying homes, and applying for refinancing due to the holiday season activities

-As a rule of thumb, bad economic news brings lower mortgage rates, and good economic news raises rates.
+Generally speaking, bad economic news tends to bring lower mortgage rates, while good economic news tends to raise rates.

 When the U.S. stock market drops, funds flow out of the stock market (short term) and into U.S. Treasury Bonds, driving interest rates down!